 Cyber criminals may also use email attachments to distribute malware.
 If the attachment does not make sense in the context of the email’s subject or content, employees should refrain from downloading it.
 Further, email attachments with suspicious or unexpected file types could also be carrying malware.

-Train employees to spot phishing red flags
+Our Takeaway: Train employees to spot phishing red flags!

 Since human manipulation and error are the key drivers of phishing attacks, it is important for businesses to consistently perform social engineering testing and employee security awareness training.
 By making sure that employees know how to identify and tackle phishing red flags, businesses can protect sensitive data and maintain a robust cybersecurity posture.